need ability to manipulate access control lists

 read/write/all for that user.
 Please discuss this UI with me before implementing.

-#6 Updated by Saurabh Garg almost 17 years ago
+#6 Updated by Saurabh Garg about 17 years ago

 Right now it does the minimum requirement of asking for public read access.